astropy/astropy/docs/development/docguide.rst

 Other Extensions
 ----------------

-``astropy_helpers.sphinx.ext`` includes a few other extensions that are primarily helpers for the other extensions or workarounds for undesired behavior.
+``astropy_helpers.sphinx.ext`` and `sphinx-automodapi`_ includes a few other extensions that are primarily helpers for the other extensions or workarounds for undesired behavior.
 Their APIs are not included here because we may change them in the future.

 .. _NumPy: http://numpy.scipy.org/